spotinst/help/src/docs/ocean/features/roll.md

     *   From the Cloud Cluster Overview, select **Cluster Roll** from the Actions drop-down menu at the top-right of the screen.

-    The dialog-box that appears depends on the type of object(s) you selected to roll (sample shown below).
+    The dialog box that appears depends on the type of object(s) you selected to roll (a sample is shown below).

     ![Ocean-roll-vng](https://github.com/spotinst/help/assets/159915991/6c0cbb34-e08a-4d3b-9316-72f57e2dc6c6)

-2. For a VNG or Node Pools roll, select one or more VNGs or Node Groups to run from the drop-down menu at the top of the dialog box.
+2. To roll a VNG or Node Pools, select one or more VNGs or Node Groups to run from the drop-down menu at the top of the dialog box.
 You can optionally select **All**.
-3. Do the following (refer to [Roll Parameters]()):
+3. Configure the following (refer to [Roll Parameters]()):

     *   Set the size of a roll batch (%).
     *   Set the batch size healthy percentage (%).